ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 Receivers MUST use the RTP timestamp for the display process, even when the bitstream contains atlas frame timing SEI messages as specified in {{ISO.IEC.23090-5}}.

-Synchronization source (SSRC): 32 bits.
+Synchronization source (SSRC): 32 bits

 Used to identify the source of the RTP packets.
 By definition, a single SSRC is used for all parts of a single bitstream.